Wrangell-St. Elias National Park & Preserve

 Map of Wrangell-St. Elias

-Shown to the left is a map of Wrangell-St. Elias National Park, courtesy of the National Park Service.
+Shown below is a map of Wrangell-St. Elias National Park, courtesy of the National Park Service.

 click the image to view maps at NPS

 |Peaceful lake with snow-capped mountains in the distance ... at Wrangell-St. Elias National Park|

 The park is accessible by highway from Anchorage; two rough gravel roads (the McCarthy Road and the Nabesna Road) wind through the park which makes portions of the interior accessible for backcountry camping and hiking.
 Chartered aircraft also fly into the park.